 ABcann selects Virtue as AOR

-Vice's creative agency will lead the development of the cannabis producer's sub-brands for medical and recreational markets.
+Vice's creative agency will lead development of the cannabis producer's sub-brands for medical and recreational markets.

 As it prepares for the impending legalization of recreational cannabis, licensed producer ABcann has retained Virtue (a creative shop operated by Vice) as its agency of record.